Rurusetto/rurusetto/README.md

 python manage.py runserver
 ```

-Note : Before you can start the development server you must fill the API key to enable osu!
-OAuth system in `settings.py` file and the callback URL of the OAuth on the development server is http://127.0.0.1:8000/accounts/osu/login/callback/.
+Note : If you want to work on the osu!
+OAuth system or some program part that required the osu!
+API you must fill the osu!
+API key and OAuth app number in `settings.py` to start development on this function.
+But if you are not testing on this function it's ok to leave the key blank.
+(The development OAuth server callback is http://127.0.0.1:8000/accounts/osu/login/callback/.)

 ## License